 What is the difference between true fraud and friendly fraud?

 True fraud is when fraud is committed with malicious intent.
 For example, when a credit card is stolen and then used to make unauthorized purchases, it is considered true fraud.

-Friendly fraud occurs when a customer uses their credit card to purchase a good or service, and then issues a chargeback for that transaction.
-This could either be deliberate or accidental.
-Often times, the customer may not recognize the charge on their credit card statement, thus resulting in a chargeback.
+When a customer uses their credit card to purchase a good or service, and then issues a chargeback for that transaction, friendly fraud occurs.

 A virtual currency is a currency designed for games, online communities, online content, social networks or dating sites.
 It is purchased by using real money and redeemed by purchasing virtual items involved with games, communities, content or social sites.